fisadev/zombsole/competences/pycamp_ar_2014.rst

 * Docker isolation will be used to prevent hacks.
 * If you need extra dependencies for your bots, ask before!
 They may be difficult to install inside the isolation container.
-* If a match is stuck in an evident infinite loop, or something were an end is very unlikely in a timely fashion, the match will be stopped and re-launched.
+* If a match is stuck in an evident infinite loop, or something where an end is very unlikely in a timely fashion, the match will be stopped and re-launched.
 After 3 tries, the match is considered lost.